basler/hucon/docs/assembling.md

 1. Omega2+ from [Onion](https://onion.io/)
 2. HuCon boards
-3. pin header
+3. Pin header

 !!! attention
      It may be that the pin header is too long.
-In this case it must be shortened to the correct length.
+In this case it must be shortened to the correct length of 16 pins.
     ![Pin header](images/assembling/pin_header.png){.normal_width}

-The pin header should be soldered to the boards before they are removed from the panel.
+It is recommended to solder the pin headers to the boards before removing them of the panel.

 ![Board](images/assembling/board_with_connector.png)

-Then you can cut the boards with a small side cutter at the marked places.
+The boards can be cut with a small side cutter at the marked places after this.

 ![Board](images/assembling/board_cut.png)